dellytools/delly/vis/maze/README.md

 There is a helper script in the `maze` folder that can generate these reference slices for you.
 All you need to provide is the FASTA file with your assemblies/long reads and the coordinates where they stem from.
-These coordinates can for instance be written directly in the fasta files behind each fasta header, separated by a space from the actual name, e.g.
+These coordinates can for instance be written directly in the FASTA files behind each header separated by a space, e.g.

     >assembly1 chr2:1234567-1239999
     ACTCATGCAT...